Vyral/jon-mann/_posts/2018-10-19-12-reasons-why-working-with-us-is-the-right-choice.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: sM53qC-y45o
+youtube_code: iLin1NPbn2U
 ---

 {% include youtube.html %}

 Each week, I’m asked why a person should choose to work with Jon S. Mann Real Estate to help them buy a home in Hawaii.
 Well, today I want to give you 12 reasons why working with us is the right way to go:

-1. **We listen to your needs and wants.** On top of that, we also take time to understand the ‘why’ behind your needs and wants so that we can help you select the right home.&nbsp;
+1. **We listen to your needs and wants.** On top of that, we also take time to understand the ‘why’ behind your needs and wants so that we can help you select the right home.
 2. **We’ll educate you about current market conditions.** Real estate is locally specific, and there are different conditions in each of the 200+ neighborhoods we have here on the island.
 We can inform you about what’s going on in any of them.
 3. **We can connect you with lenders** who have proven track records of success.
 They can help you get a great interest rate and also help you close your home in a timely manner.
 4. **We’ll provide you with a copy of my e-book, “How To Buy A Home In Hawaii.”**